Get Tech Tips

 A vaccine is generally a weakened or deactivated version of a virus.
 Vaccines are injected into a person so their immune system can “learn” to fight the virus before an actual infection occurs.

-As professionals that interface with consumer health, it must be our mission to help provide an indoor atmosphere that promotes immune function, as well as protects against contaminants.
+As professionals who interface with consumer health, it must be our mission to help provide an indoor atmosphere that promotes immune function AND protects against contaminants.

-This means we must seek not only to neutralize viruses, but look to contribute to all the factors that can create and maintain a healthier indoor environment.
+That means we must seek not only to neutralize viruses but look to contribute to all the factors that can create and maintain a healthier indoor environment.
 This includes:

 - Good air ventilation and circulation to reduce airborne chemicals (VOCs) and CO2